EggspressBlog/Eggspress/my_posts/getting_started/quick-start.md

 ## Customize your site
 On your computer, open the `my_settings` folder.

-Each file in this folder represents a category of settings you can adjust to your liking.

-The most important file for setting up a new site is `metadata.md`.
-You'll be able to adjust your settings for your site's name, create a subtitle and subheading, etc.

-Open this file in your favorite Markdown editor.
-If you don't have a Markdown editor yet, we recommend [using Obsidian](my_posts/reference/configure-obsidian.md) for the best experience.
+Open the file `metadata.md` in your favorite Markdown editor.
+If you don't have a Markdown editor yet, we recommend [using Obsidian](my_posts/reference/configure-obsidian.md).

-Otherwise, choose a simple text editor like Notepad or TextEdit.
+Otherwise, use a basic text editor like Notepad or TextEdit.

-In `metadata.md`, you'll see a set of key-pair values in a section called **frontmatter**.
+Every content file in Eggspress contains a set of key-pair values in a section called **frontmatter**.
 This section appears at the top of most content files.

-**Frontmatter** contains important information that tells Eggspress how to build your site or certain pages.
+The values you set in **frontmatter** tell Eggspress how to build your site.
 Learn more about [frontmatter and how it works in Eggspress](my_posts/reference/frontmatter.md).

-`my_settings/metadata.md` contains **frontmatter** for organizing basic information about your site, like its `title` and `description`.
+`metadata.md` contains **frontmatter** for organizing basic information about your site, like its `title` and `description`.
 We recommend filling out all of these fields.

+To set your new site's name to "My New Website," set:

+`title: "My New Website"`

 > If you are using a custom domain, you **must** provide a value to `metaBaseUrl` (e.g. `https://eggspress.org` is the value for this documentation site).
 >
 > Otherwise, you **must** leave this blank.

-Next, we recommend editing `appearance.md`.
-Frontmatter in this file help you configure how your site appears, such as the color scheme to display.
+Next, open`appearance.md`, which provides lets you determine how your site appears to visitors.

+To use the "seaside" color scheme, for example, set:

+`colorScheme: "seaside"`

+To see a complete list of available color schemes or to create your own, see the `colors` folder in `my_settings`.

 ## Publishing your content
 You can create new posts and pages by copying and pasting template files found in `my_templates.`